War Requiem (film): Video

 The film was released on VHS and Laserdisc in 1990, but because of its limited release, copies are quite rare.
 A US (Region 1/NTSC) DVD is available from Kino International.
 The film has been released on UK Region 2 DVD featuring a Making of War Requiem documentary and interviews with Swinton, Parker and Don Boyd (who also provides an audio commentary).
 A DVD has also been released in Japan.
+The film, classified "PG" on its UK release, was classified "12" on its 2008 home media release, with the comment "Contains infrequent strong documentary images of war horror".